Skip navigation

 Cloud computing isn’t just for large enterprises.
 Google Workspace provides incredible functionality for pennies per day per user.
 Ringcentral moves an entire phone system online.
 Salesforce.com and ActiveCampaign provide complete turnkey CRM (Customer Relationship Management) systems.
 And if you want to write custom applications yourself, Amazon AWS will provide on-demand storage space and processing power.

-• Do you currently have the in-house skills to manage the cloud infrastructure?
-It’s a vastly different skill set than managing on-premise technology.
+• Do you currently have the in-house skills to manage a changing cloud infrastructure?
+(It’s a vastly different skill set than managing on-premise technology.)

 • How is security being addressed… in detail?
 There isn’t a week that goes by without a report on security and privacy breaches.
 What would happen if your systems were breached?

-• What changes might be necessary to staffing?
+• If you move core systems to the cloud, what changes might be necessary to staffing?
 Where are the cost savings?

 • What process changes can (or should or must) be made to accommodate the new system?